Rays edge Mets, close in on AL East title | Sports-Games

 Rays edge Mets, close in on AL East title

 Nate Lowe hit the decisive solo homer Monday night, and six Tampa Bay Rays pitchers combined on a four-hitter as the Rays moved closer to clinching the American League East with a 2-1 win over the host New York Mets.
-The win by the Rays (36-19) reduced Tampa Bay's magic number for clinching the division to two.
+The win by the Rays (36-19), coupled with an 11-5 loss by the second-place New York Yankees to the Toronto Blue Jays, reduced Tampa Bay's magic number for clinching the division to one.

 The Mets (24-30) edged closer to being eliminated from playoff contention after wasting another brilliant outing by two-time reigning NL Cy Young Award winner Jacob deGrom, who took the loss despite tying a career high by striking out 14 over seven innings.
 New York began the day 2 1/2 games out of the NL's final wild-card spot.